cbmr-data/cbmr-data.github.io/esrum/_sources/guidelines.rst.txt

 -  Do not store data or other files related to projects in your home folder.
-Your home folder is accessible only to you, unless you have provided written consent to KU-IT.
+Your home folder is accessible only to you, unless you have provided written consent to UCPH-IT.

 See :ref:`p_usage_filesystem` for more information.